MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/update-management/wsus-automated-maintenance.md

 ### How long do the steps take?

 Your mileage varies depending on the machine resources such as CPU, Memory, Disk.
-How long has it been since maintenance was last done, how many Products and Classifications have been selected and how many updates need to be cleaned up are a few of the variables.
-In a small environment with minimal Products and Categories and maintenance on SUSDB recently done, this most likely takes under a minute to run automated with the [RA] option in the automated script.
-On the other hand, I've seen it take 10+ days to run all the steps.
-If the steps run for over 10 days or you can't complete the maintenance successfully, they most likely won't succeed, and a new SUSDB needs to be created
+Some of the variables include the time since the last maintenance, the number of Products and Classifications selected, and the number of updates that need to be cleaned up.
+In a small environment with minimal Products and Categories and maintenance on SUSDB recently done, these steps most likely takes under a minute to run automated with the [RA] option in the automated script.
+On the other hand, I observed it taking over 10 days to run all the steps.
+If the steps run for over 10 days, they most likely will fail.
+If you can’t complete the maintenance successfully, you need to create a new SUSDB.

 ## Manual SUSDB-Maintenance